globalrestorationproject/globalrestorationproject.github.io/publications.md

 Although the Global Restoration Project does not itself publish books, we wish to highlight several books and other pubplications that have a close connection to the aims and operations of the Global Restoration Project.
 We welcome notifications about other publications written by, or of interest to, others involved in Restoration-related issues.

 All Publications (more details on book appear below):
+* *Planetary Health in time of converging crises: Reflections of Stockhold, Decolonization, Restoration, and Global Ecological Governance*, 19 LEAD Journal 285-300, by John W. Head (2023)
 * *More Than Friends?
-U.S.-Canada Cooperative Frameworks on Agriculture and the Environment*, 70 Kansas Law Review _-_, by John W. Head and Emily Otte (forthcoming 2022).
+U.S.-Canada Cooperative Frameworks on Agriculture and the Environment*, 70 Kansas Law Review 447-482, by John W. Head and Emily Otte (2022).
 * Deep Agroecology and the Homeric Epics: Global Cultural Reform for a Natural-Systems Agriculture, by John W. Head (2021)
 * A Global Corporate Trust for Agroecological Integrity: New Agriculture in a World of Legitimate Eco-States, by John W. Head (2019)
 * *Addressing Global Challenges through Pluralistic Sovereignty: A critique of state sovereignty as a centerpiece of international law*, 67 Kansas Law Review 727–821, by John W. Head (2019)